itamaesanorg/SushiJS/README.md

 # 🍣 Sushis Framework aka SushiJS

 A revolutionary framework blending Typescript, NextJS, TailwindCSS, and Framer Motion, founded on Agile principles.
 Introducing **NRNx2** — the evolution of Next Right Now.
 Crafted by the brilliant Harvard University student of Project Management, Miguel Gargallo, [@miguelgargallo](https://github.com/miguelgargallo).
-Brought to you by [ITAMAESAN ORG](https://itamaesan.org) — leading the development industry with Agile and Project Management methodologies.
+Brought to you by [ITAMAESAN ORG](https://itamaesan.org) — leading the development industry with Agile and Project Management methodologies

 ![The main idea](./docs/assets/screens/structure.png)